Our Commitment to a Safe, Inclusive and Respectful College Community

 Zero Tolerance for Harm

-- Mannix has a zero-tolerance policy for sexual violence, harassment, bullying, hazing, and intimidation.
+- Mannix has a zero-tolerance policy for gender-based violence, sexual violence, harassment, bullying, hazing, and intimidation.

-- The Conditions of Residency and Sexual Harm, Discrimination, Harassment, Hazing & Bullying Policy define unacceptable behaviours and outline appropriate consequences for those who cause harm.
+- The Conditions of Residency and Gender-Based Violence, Sexual Harm, Discrimination, Harassment, Hazing and Bullying Policy define unacceptable behaviours and outline appropriate consequences for those who cause harm.
 These policies also prioritise the wellbeing of victim-survivors by embedding trauma-informed, safety-focused practices that support their rights, agency, and access to care.

 - Policies are regularly reviewed and updated with input from students, staff, and external experts to ensure best practices.